Comparisons

 When to Use Tree Testing

-✅ Validating proposed navigation ✅ Comparing two structures ✅ Finding navigation problems ✅ Measuring findability
+✅ Validating proposed navigation before full development implementation ✅ Comparing performance between two alternative navigation structures ✅ Identifying specific navigation bottlenecks, dead ends, and problem areas ✅ Measuring findability scores for business-critical content and features

 Research Workflow

-2. Design Navigation: Based on card sort insights
+2. Design Navigation: Create information architecture based on card sorting patterns, grouping similarities, and naming insights

-3. Tree Test (Validation): Verify the structure works
+3. Tree Test (Validation): Test the designed structure with 20-50 participants using realistic findability tasks

 Ready to Try Free Card Sort?